-This is the core of active management.
-The fund manager attempts to fill the fund with high-performing stocks, while selling off laggards.
 This is the reason why mutual funds generate capital gains.
-The buying and selling of securities takes place when it’s deemed necessary in the case of each security.
+The buying and selling of securities take place when it’s deemed necessary in the case of each security.
 That will create either capital gains or losses.

 The amount of trading activity in a mutual fund is measured by the portfolio turnover ratio.
 That’s the percentage of stocks in a fund that turnover in a typical year.